Avengers Assemble (TV series)

 Avengers Assemble is an American superhero animated series based on the Marvel Comics superhero team known as the Avengers.
 Designed to capitalize on the success of the 2012 film The Avengers, the series premiered on Disney XD on May 26, 2013, as the successor to The Avengers: Earth's Mightiest Heroes.

-It previously aired alongside Ultimate Spider-Man and Guardians of the Galaxy as a part of the Marvel Universe block.
+It previously aired alongside Ultimate Spider-Man, Hulk and the Agents of S.M.A.S.H., and Guardians of the Galaxy as a part of the Marvel Universe block.
 Joe Casey, Joe Kelly, Duncan Rouleau and Steven T. Seagle, known collectively as Man of Action, developed the series and were executive producers on seasons 1 and 2.

+The series ended on February 24, 2019, after 127 episodes over the course of five seasons, making it the longest running Marvel animated series.
+However, it is expected to be surpassed by Disney Jr.'s Spidey and His Amazing Friends following preemptive renewals for a sixth and seventh season in June 2025 and August 2026 respectively.

 Plot

 Premise

 Falcon is the newest member of the Avengers.
 Falcon is the main eyes and ears of the viewer as he fights evil and saves the world with his teammates.
 The Avengers team consist of Iron Man, Captain America, Thor, Hulk, Black Widow, and Hawkeye.

 Season 1

 When Red Skull begins dying due to his imperfect Super Soldier Serum, he allies with MODOK, who uses Hydra technology to transfer his mind to Captain America's body.
 After his defeat by a reassembled team of Avengers, Red Skull steals Iron Man's armor to use its life support system.
 Red Skull attacks the Avengers at their mansion, which is destroyed during the fight.

 To even the playing field, Red Skull brings together the Cabal, consisting of Attuma, Dracula, the Super-Adaptoid, and Hyperion (He also offers Doctor Doom a spot, but he turns down the offer).
 The Avengers and S.H.I.E.L.D. intercept Red Skull's transmission, learn of the Cabal's existence, and decide to remain together to battle them.